DWShuo/restock-alerts/README.md

 # restock-alerts
-Python script used to monitor and notify the user when an item is restocked.
+Python scripts used to monitor and notify the user when an item is restocked. ( Currently only bestbuy is supported)

 Monitor multiple items with multithreading

-Text notification with link is sent to the user when item is restocked.
+Currently there are two types of notifications, SMS text notification and discord server notification.

+SMS text notification uses the carrier's mail-to-text feature.
+There seems to be some delays / relability issues depending on the carrier.

+### New features
+Looking to integrate more stores and alert platforms soon.

 ## Dependencies
 * [Python 3](https://www.python.org/downloads/)